davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ````

-Once the coordinator is known, all nodes in the system can do a remote method call to the coordinator node to ask it for the current user of the day, or to ask it to update the current user of the day:
+Once the coordinator is known, all nodes in the system can do a remote method call to the coordinator node to ask it for the current user of the day:

 ```java
 User getUserOfTheDay() {